Joshua-Coded/AirBnB_clone/README.md

 Project Description

-Here, We'll be cloning the console psrt of the AirBnB clone Project.
+Here, We'll be cloning the console part of the AirBnB clone Project.

 We'll be writing a command interpreter to manage our AirBnb objects.